huats-club/oscstarterkit/README.md

 ```

-Special Shoutout to Huats Member, Ms Hannah Lee for contributing her time in building this repository.
+Special Shoutout to Huats Member, Ms. Hannah Lee for contributing her time in building this repository.
+Huats would also like to credit Nanyang Polytechnic Media & Technology System Specialisation for contributing to the open source effort in building these resources for learners/practitioners in the field of Audio Visual, Arts and Technology.